AlexSergey/rocket2/README.md

 - <pre>npm run metrics</pre> -  run Plato for code analyses.
 All reports you can find in reports folder
 - <pre>npm run count</pre> -  run Sloc for calculate code numbers

+You can add your custom settings for webpack in <strong>config.js</strong>

 ### Babel:
 - preset-es2015 - support all specification ES2015
 - preset-react - support JSX